What a commercial Energy Performance Certificate (EPC) for business?

 How to get an EPC for a commercial property

-In order to get a commercial EPC, a commercial energy assessor will need to carry out an inspection of your property.
+To get a commercial EPC, a commercial energy assessor needs to inspect your property.
 The type of assessor you’ll need will depend on the complexity and features of the building.
 You can find a local, accredited, non-domestic energy assessor by visiting https://www.ndepcregister.com/searchAssessor.html

 Your assessor can then carry out any of the following: